-Global demand for meat is set to nearly double by 2050
+Global demand for meat is set to increase by at least 50 percent by 2050

-Our current system of meat production is a major driver of global greenhouse gas emissions.
-Plant-based and cultivated meat are a critical climate solution for satisfying growing demand for meat with a fraction of the emissions of industrial animal agriculture.
+Our current meat production system significantly drives global greenhouse gas emissions.
+Plant-based and cultivated meat are a critical climate solution for satisfying the growing demand for meat with a fraction of the emissions of industrial animal agriculture.

-Alternative proteins are a key aspect of how we will meet this need while also meeting growing global demand.
-When compared with conventional meat, plant-based meat causes up to 98% less emissions and cultivated meat could cause up to 92% less emissions.
-Just like eliminating fossil fuels and combustion engines, alternative methods of making meat require government support.
+Alternative proteins are a crucial aspect of how we will meet this need while also meeting growing global demand.
+Compared with conventional meat, plant-based meat causes up to 98% less emissions, and cultivated meat could cause up to 92% less.
+Like eliminating fossil fuels and combustion engines, alternative meat-making methods require government support.
 Around the world, governments can lead the way by funding science, creating scientific innovation centers, and incentivizing private sector R&D and private sector manufacturing and infrastructure build-up focused on alternative meat production methods.

 Alternative proteins are to agriculture as renewables are to energy—the future.

 How eco-friendly are plant-based and cultivated meats?
 Explore their climate impacts and resource requirements relative to conventional meat.